 Getting Started - 5.
 Adding images and classifying them

-In "Quickly explore Eagle's interface " we have a generous understanding of various interface and functions of Eagle, it is time to add some images!
+In "Quickly explore Eagle's interface " we have a generous understanding of various interfaces and functions of Eagle, it is time to add some images!

 In this chapter, we are going to learn how to use drag and drop to add images and how to classify these images.